YorkEarwaker/FindingThingsOut/nn/snn-sb/pynn_intro/README.md

 DONE
 * <done: install pynn in local dev environment, 06/12/2024, >
 * <done: evaluated install of NEST on MS Win no simple options, >

+## Notes
+* PyNN on Windows has not been tested.
+* Can't use NEST on MS Win straightaway will require real effort.
+See NEST Intro for details.
+* Neuron install not working first instance.
+* Neuron JupiterLab option?
+* IDE.
+VS Code extension option?
+Eclipse plugin option?

+## Install

 ### PyNN install